Inch4Tk/ModernDB2016SS/README.md

 Note: Corresponding Assignment 3 unit-test is actually stricter/more challenging than the modified provided validation file.

 ## Normal Execution
-This starts up the database (currently nothing happens, database starts and shuts down)
+This starts up the database with some dummy data and executes a dummy query and prints out the dummy query to the console.
+The main file can be used as a testbed to play around with some queries.
 ```
 ./moderndb
 ```